devlargs/next-ts-chakra-boilerplate/README.md

+# NextJS, Typescript, Chakra UI Boilerplate

+A simple repository that bootstraps application. npm packages will be updated from time to time.

 ## Directory Structure

+The boilerplate has basic default folders.
 The top level directory structure will be as follows:

-- assets - global static assets such as images, svgs, company logo, etc.
+- .vscode - A default vscode configuration to help organize imports
-- components - global shared/reusable components, such as layout (wrappers, navigation), form components, buttons
+- components - This is where we put global shared/reusable components, such as layout (wrappers, navigation), form components, buttons
-- modules - JavaScript modules (all components under specific page should go here, e.g. **modules/dashboard/component.tsx** will contain components rendered in **pages/dashboard.tsx**)
-- store - Global Redux store
-- utils - Utilities & helper functions and the like
 - pages - NextJS page files
+- public - folder for self hosted assets
+- store - Global state management tool

 ## Path aliasing

 Added path aliasing **(@folder-name)** is used to easily determine which files were imported locally and from library, this is very helpful for better organization of imports.
 Library imports should come first then local.

-## Graphql codegen

-Running **graphql-codegen** requires you to add **.env** file with `API_URL`'s value as your graphql endpoint.
-After doing so, you can do `npm run codegen` which will auto generate the typescript definitions for you.

 ## We use this tools